-RECS places a safe and secure learning environment among one of its primary concerns.
-In the RECS vision statement, the first of six points is "to put students first by providing...a safe, secure and caring climate that allows students to learn and teachers to teach."
+RMCS places a safe and secure learning environment among one of its primary concerns.
+In the RMCS vision statement, the first of six points is "to put students first by providing...a safe, secure and caring climate that allows students to learn and teachers to teach."
 In order to ensure a safe and secure learning environment, as the school has grown in the number of students it serves, so has the support team.
-There is a Principal, one Assistant Principal, one Curriculum Specialist, full-time and part time security officers, available to assist with arrival and dismissal of students.
-Additionally, RECS has increased the number of administrative staff available to ensure safety is a top priority.
+There is a Principal, one Lead Assistant Principal, Curriculum Specialist, full-time and part time security officers, available to assist with arrival and dismissal of students.
+Additionally, RMCS has increased the number of administrative staff available to ensure safety is a top priority.
 Students know that the teachers are the first person to speak to regarding any issues that arise, but also know that the administrative team has an open door policy.
-Dismissal and arrival time parent/ teachers are posted on the sidewalk to ensure that there are adults along the entrance to add a sense of security.